-decisions adopted by the judicial authorities of another Member State.
-However, subsequent CJEC case law on the implementation and interpretation of Articles 54 et seq of the CISA (see Level II) has made it necessary to reconsider the scope of this rule.
-Basically, considering that if the decision, by going into the merits, creates res judicata effects, it can be invoked to prevent a new trial.
-The Commission itself considers that, despite the wording of 4.2 of the Framework Decision, if the judicial authorities had decided to conclude the criminal proceedings due to the offence to which the EAW refers, the grounds for non-execution should not be optional, but mandatory.
+Art.
+3.2 of the Framework Decision, on the grounds for mandatory non-execution of a EAW, and art.
+4, the grounds for optional non-execution, both contain the non bis in idem principle, setting the limits of its effectiveness in relation to decisions adopted by the judicial authorities of another Member State.
+However, subsequent CJEC case law on the implementation and interpretation of art.
+54 et seq of the CISA (see Level II) has made it necessary to reconsider the scope of this rule.
+Basically, considering that if the decision, by going into the merits, creates res judicata effects, it can be invoked to prevent a new trial76.
+The Commission itself considers that, despite the wording of 4.2 of the Framework Decision, if the judicial authorities had decided to conclude the criminal proceedings due to the offence to which the EAW refers, the grounds for non-execution should not be optional, but mandatory77.